 Peat is hugely important to our natural world.
-As well as a great habitat for wildlife, it's valuable for combating climate change and has a range of benefits including flood prevention and purifying water.
+As well as a great habitat for wildlife, it's valuable for combatting climate change and has a range of benefits including flood prevention and purifying water.

 Whilst still under appreciated, peatlands are more effective at carbon storage and mitigation than tropical forests.
 Peat has relevance across many of our priorities (habitats, climate, freshwater, nature-friendly farming).